moodio/msal-flutter/README.md

 ```
 ### Android (Kotlin)

 This section is mostly copied and modified from [the official android MSAL library github repository](https://github.com/AzureAD/microsoft-authentication-library-for-android).
-Visit the repository for more details.
+Visit the repository for more details and information on how to use it with authentication brokers.

 1. Give youyr app internet permissions